Tree Root Removal Cost

 Stump Grinding

-Stump grinding removes the visible portion of the tree trunk that is left after the tree is cut down.
-A machine grinds the stump to below ground level, and the roots are left to decompose naturally.
-Without the stump to provide nutrients, the tree roots will die, and the tree won’t regrow.
+Stump grinding removes the visible portion of the trunk to below ground level, allowing the remaining roots to die and decompose naturally.
+Without the stump to supply nutrients, the tree will not regrow.

 Landscaping Adjustments